arm-developer-tools/windowsperf/wperf-driver/README.md

 Please note that `devcon.exe` should be located in `c:\Program Files (x86)\Windows Kits\10\Tools\ARM64\` on your ARM64 machine.
 See some details [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/writing-a-kmdf-driverbased-on-a-template#install-the-driver).

-If you face issue installing driver you might look at the last sections of `c:\windows\inf\setupapi.app.log` and `c:\windows\inf\setupapi.dev.log`.
+If you face issues installing the driver you might look at the last sections of `c:\windows\inf\setupapi.app.log` and `c:\windows\inf\setupapi.dev.log`.
 They might provide some hints.

 ## Extra step (installing non-signed driver)

 Use below steps at your own risk.

 Currently `wperf-driver` is an unsigned driver.
-To enable installing unsigned driver on WOA ARM64 machines requires few extra steps.
+To enable installing an unsigned driver on WOA ARM64 machines requires a few extra steps.

 ### You must first enable test-signed code